Essentials of Assessment

 4. Deep brain stimulation

 DBS is the most invasive form of neuromodulation.
 Specifically, it involves targeting a deep structure in the brain.
 DBS targets CNS structures; if such structures are injured/maladaptive, suboptimal inhibition may be evident.
+There are no recent studies addressing this treatment option specifically for CRPS, and given the very low quality of evidence, the recommendation is inconclusive, with studies favoring non-invasive strategies research.
+27

 Treatment for CRPS can be difficult and frustrating.
 Each patient will be different, and an individualized approach is essential.
 Aggressive early treatment should be emphasized through an interdisciplinary approach.
 Most treatments are not well-documented in the evidence-based literature.
 Early physical and occupational therapy is important.
 Sympathetic blockade can be considered as the first interventional technique.
 Medication management to include corticosteroids and bisphosphonates are best supported in the literature.
 Other adjuvant medication can be considered, as previously described.
 Different pharmaceutic interventions can then be attempted to try to improve symptoms.